sunjc826/peggle/README.md

   - Suppose a game object A is marked as a ghost because it overlaps with another concrete object B. Moving B away such that A no longer overlaps with anything, will cause A to be detected as legal, and A will become concrete automatically.
 2. Removal of inconsistent pegs
   - This button can be tapped to remove all ghost game objects.
 Alternatively, when transitioning from ghost mode to concrete mode, all ghost game objects are automatically removed.
 The same can be said for when saving the level.
+  - Remark: In the end, I couldn't think of a good name for this button, maybe it could be "Remove ghosts" or "Remove translucent objects".
+So I'm sticking with "Remove inconsistencies".
 3. Selected game object indicator
   - When a game object is selected, a rectangular box is drawn around it.
 4. Scroll-expansion lock